Universebenzene/benzene-overlay/README.md

 dev-python/asciitree             | 0.3.3                                             | Pulled in by zarr
 dev-python/azure-core            | 1.26.3; 1.29.6                                    | Required by new msrest
 dev-python/bidict                | 0.22.0; 0.22.1                                    | Optional for yt
-dev-python/cmdstanpy             | 1.0.8; 1.2.0                                      | Test dependency for arviz.
+dev-python/check-manifest        | 0.49                                              | Dropped by official portage.
+Required by xarray-datatree (test dep for arviz) dev-python/cmdstanpy             | 1.0.8; 1.2.0                                      | Test dependency for arviz.
 Dependency stanio is included but not listed in the table dev-python/distributed           | 2023.12.0; 2023.12.1                              | Optional for arviz and spectral-cube
 dev-python/eventlet              | 0.33.3                                            | Dropped by official portage.
 Required by firefly{,-viz}